HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

     	Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] blockId, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove);

     	Try<ApplicationState> onRollback(byte[] blockId);

+        boolean checkStoragesVersion(byte[] blockId);
     }

 Please note how the block revert notification is implemented: a byte[] representing a version id is passed every time *onApplyChanges* is called.
 If a rollback happens, the same version id is passed by the *onRollback* method: all versions after that one have to be discarded.

+The method *checkStoragesVersion* is called by the SDK in order to check the alignment of SDK and any application custom storages versions (if any) at node restart.

-All the methods have a *SidechainStateReader* parameter.
+Most methods have a *SidechainStateReader* parameter.
 It's a utility class you can use to access the closed boxes of the sidechain, i.e. all the boxes that haven't been spent yet.
 Here its interface definition: